helm/helm/docs/chart_template_guide/control_structures.md

   release: {{ .Release.Name }}
 ```

-After looking a `range`, we will take a look at template variables, which offer one solution to the scoping issue above.
+After looking at `range`, we will take a look at template variables, which offers one solution to the scoping issue above.

 ## Looping with the `range` action